Order Dark Moons & Nightingales on CD using the "Add to Cart" icon below.

 ThatChannel.com, Toronto internet tv station, where Kathie was also interviewed, featured six tracks;

 Aligre FM 93.1, in Paris, the Planet Claire programme played It May Rain;

 EKR (European Klassik Rock), where the track Home was playlisted and was joint winner in the weekly listeners' poll;

-The BIRN (Berklee Internet Radio Network) features Dark Moons & Nightingales on rotation;
+The BIRN (Berklee Internet Radio Network) featured Dark Moons & Nightingales on rotation;

 and Blast 1386, Mark Watkins played Earthquake Weather.